OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 Scripts often need to check if a table or similar object exists before continuing.
 You can use the names given by scripts or through the Excel UI to identify necessary objects and act accordingly. `get` methods return `undefined` when the requested object is not in the collection.

-The following script requests a table named "MyTable" and uses an `if/else` statement to check if the table was found.
+The following script requests a table named "MyTable" and uses an `if...else` statement to check if the table was found.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {